Sustainable Agriculture & Rural Development

 Through the 2011 annual LCLT Food Charrette, islanders spawned a GMO-Free group which resulted in Initiative 2012-4, making San Juan County a GMO-Free zone for plants.
 LCLT brought in Percy Schmeiser, a renowned advocate for farmers’ rights to save their own seed, for its 2011 Harvest Dinner.
 Schmeiser recounted his battles with the mega-corporation Monsanto.

-Grain CSA Harvest
+Grain CSA

 LCLT also facilitated establishment of a Grain CSA on Lopez.
 The first year the Grain CSA, grown by Horse Drawn Farms and Ken Akopiantz, had 25 subscribers.
 It continues today with over 60 subscriptions.
 LCLT possess 2 small flour mills, a hand cranked silage maker, and a small seed cleaner.
 LCLT used to house a seed library for use by the community, started by O.J Lougheed.
-For eight years, the library resided on LCLT property near the office.
-In 2021, the Seed Library moved to the care of Barn Owl Bakery and Heritage Grains.
+For eight years, the library resided on LCLT property near the office, and in 2021, the Seed Library moved to the care of Barn Owl Bakery and Heritage Grains.

 Harvest Dinner